 UWE Library Services also welcome student visits to access resources for other purposes.

-Exclusive to Future Quest non-cohort programme schools, we can work with schools to design and deliver a custom-made study skills day at UWE Bristol to meet students’ needs.
+We can work with schools to design and deliver a custom-made study skills day at UWE Bristol to meet students’ needs.
 Workshops may include independent learning, notetaking and resilience as well as workshops led and delivered by school staff.

 Positively MAD can visit schools to deliver high energy workshops to whole year groups from Year 10-13 on mastering student motivation, exam busting and bridging the gap between pre and post study.